-Which 529 plan investment options should I chose?
+Which 529 plan investment options should I choose?

 That's up to you to decide.
 Most 529 savings programs offer a menu of options from which to select, ranging from conservative fixed-income options to more aggressive equity options.
 Although every investor is different, we find that many grandparents tend towards the more conservative options, because their primary objective is to keep the principal safe, not to maximize investment returns.
 (Many parents seem compelled to select more aggressive options thinking that they must reach a certain target level of savings.)